slott56/Caravel-Transit/doc/source/design/distance.rst

 the earth's mean radius;  6,378.1 kilometers, 3,961.3 miles and 3,440.07 Nautical miles (nm).

+..  note:: Inaccuracy?

+    The standard mapping from 60 degrees to 1 nm implies a radius of 3,437.75 nm.
+    The measured radius is closer to 3,440.07 nm.
+This is only 2.32nm, an error of 0.00067.
+This is less than the GPS error of 0.003 nm.

 The Equirectangular Approximation is the following.

 ..  math::